-by Sharon Nemeth Murch, dedicated with love to my missing daughter, Michaela Joy Garecht.
-Michaela was kidnapped on November 19, 1988, at the age of nine.
+This blog is dedicated with love to my missing daughter, Michaela Joy Garecht.
+Michaela was kidnapped on November 19, 1988, at the age of nine, and she is still missing.
 I will never stop looking for her.
 I will never stop loving her.

 Michaela's Story on Blog Talk Radio on February 11th

 Michaela's story will be featured on Monday, February 11th on a blog talk radio show.
 This show is conducted by Glendene Grant, who is the mother of Jessie Foster, missing from Las Vegas, Nevada, since 2006, and thought to be the victim of human trafficking.
 I'd spoken to Glendene about doing a show about Michaela after the lead about the UAE first surfaced, almost a year ago now.
 But at that time someone associated with a missing children's task force had asked me to keep it quiet.
 However, it appears nothing has come of this task force, and I can't keep quiet forever.

 The time of this show is 5:30 p.m., but it is Pacific Standard Time.
 Here is the facebook post, and the link to it.

 Michaela was 9 years old when she was kidnapped on November 19, 1988, at approximately 10:15 a.m. in Hayward, California (San Francisco Bay Area).
 The location was at the corner of Mission Boulevard and Lafayette.
 At that time it was called Rainbow Market.
 Today it is Mexico Super.

 Michaela and her friend Trina had ridden their scooters to a local market to get some goodies.
 They had left their scooters by the side door of the market while they went in and purchased some candy and sodas and beef jerky.
 When they left the market, they started to walk home, completely forgetting that they had ridden the scooters there.
 Halfway across the parking lot they remembered, and turned back to get them.